Season Content Notes (incomplete): violence, anti-nonhuman bigotry, consensual violence

 “But because they want the same thing I do: to keep people safe.”

-She picked up the thick folder and held it out to the colonel.
+She picked up the thin folder and held it out to the colonel.
 “I think a soldier with a dozen write-ups for arguing against punitive actions18 might be that officer.”

 Cheung Bo stared at the folder, then at the man holding it.
 They felt the sand shifting under their feet.
 Their commitment to hold themself aloof from this usurper and just do their job eroding.
 “What would you expect of me?”